slint-ui/slint/docs/archive/triage.md

    The comment can add context and information from the analyze step so that the next person looking at the issue can understand it better.

 Issues should be responded to reasonably fast.
 Ideally, within one business day.
-Remember, effective communication and prompt action are essential for successful issue triaging.
+Remember, effective communication and prompt action are essential for successful issue triage.

 If an issue seems like a good candidate for a good-first-issue, add the `good first issue` label to it and add instructions in a comment on how to do it, ideally with link to the code.